Best Things To Do In Florence In 1 Day

 Strozzi Palace| ©Teo Pollastrini

 Very close to the Basilica of Santa Maria Novella, you can stop, take some pictures and enter the Palazzo Strozzi, one of the greatest exponents of Renaissance architecture in the city of Florence.
-Built by Filippo Strozzi, a member of one of the most influential Florentine families, it is an imposing stone building.
+Built by Filippo Strozzi, member of one of the most influential Florentine families, it is an imposing stone building.

 Let yourself be impressed by Piazza della Repubblica